masettizan/rp_household_tasks/README.md

 ------------------------------

-TIP: remeber to download the supplementry code ['rp_household_tasks_msgs'](https://github.com/masettizan/rp_household_tasks_msgs) as it holds the actions structure:
+TIP: remeber to download the supplementry code ['rp_household_tasks_msgs'](https://github.com/masettizan/rp_household_tasks_msgs) as it holds the actions structure

 The Node 'turn_to_frame' functions to have the robots camera turn to a given frame, which can be set as a parameter or changed with writing an action client to request the change to a new frame.
 One can also request the robot to stop